-St Clement’s House is a delightful, grade II listed Georgian home, situated in a cobbled street just moments from the beautiful harbour of Mousehole.
+St Clement’s House is a delightful grade II listed Georgian home, nestling in a quiet side-street just moments from the beautiful harbour of Mousehole.
 This charming property is divided into three storeys and exudes townhouse elegance whilst retaining a rustic and homely feel.

-This wonderful Cornish home has been refurbished to a very high standard, and many of its original Georgian features remain, including the main staircase and fireplaces in the bedroom, (which, it needs to be said, are ornamental only of course,) and is set in an ideal location from which this beautiful corner of Cornwall can be explored.
+This wonderful Cornish home has been refurbished to a very high standard, with many of its original features lovingly conserved, including the main staircase and original fireplaces.
 St Clement’s House not only offers the sort of rustic charm you would expect from a traditional Cornish house, but also a little townhouse elegance.

 Inside St Clement’s House

 Step through the front door where you will be instantly charmed by this lovely home; a bright and airy bedroom containing a king-size bed lies to the right of a small hallway, and the spacious lounge area containing two sofas and an arm chair lies to the left, with a staircase ahead.

 The lounge contains a wonderfully large contemporary wood-burner, perfect for those winter evenings, or even if those balmy summer nights decide to take a turn.
 There are shelves and drawers full of books too, as well as a television with DVD player to wind down with after a busy day exploring.

 From entering this charming house, you have a choice; climb up the stairs to the first floor that houses the family bathroom with a large shower-over-bath, and two more bedrooms.
 The double room lies to the left and this – as well as the bathroom – enjoys more sea glimpses, with the twin room sitting on the right hand side of the landing, which is spacious and bright.
 The bathroom also benefits from luxurious under-floor heating.